sinastiller/vegan-travel-food-blog/README.md

 ## [Acknowledgements](#acknowledgements)

-I would like to thank my mentor Jubril Akolade for his guidance, time and patience throughout the process of the project and the awesome Slack Community for always giving the much needed push and advice to stay motivated and eager to acchieve the end result!
+I would like to thank my mentor Jubril Akolade for his guidance, time, and patience throughout the process of the project and the awesome Slack Community for always giving the much-needed push and advice to stay motivated and eager to achieve the end result!